New York Statutory Durable Power of Attorney Form

 • The agent’s signature must be acknowledged by a notary public.

-• The principal’s signature must be witnessed by two individuals.
-The following restrictions are applicable to the two witnesses:
+• The principal’s signature must be witnessed by two individuals who are not named as agent or the recipient of a gift.

 Legal Definition